 Obligations That Span Multiple Years: To ensure appropriate funds exist for SAs, TWC-VR staff must ensure that—

-For goods and services, the program year is assigned based upon 1) the date the SA was issued and 2) (in the case of back-dated SAs) the Federal Fiscal year in which the goods or services were rendered; and
+For goods and services, the budget program year is assigned based upon 1) the date the SA was issued and 2) (in the case of after the fact (ATF) backdated SAs for the prior fiscal year) the Federal Fiscal year in which the goods or services were rendered; and

-When creating non-backdated SRs, TWC-VR staff members use the budget applicable to the FFY in which the goods or services are ordered.
-The anticipated or actual receive date does not have to fall within the start and end dates of that FFY and may fall within the following FFY.
+When creating non-backdated SRs, TWC-VR staff members use the budget applicable to the FFY in which the goods or services are ordered as determined by the date on which the SA is issued

-Service Authorizations: SAs are the only mechanism to obligate funds via an authorization for service and to subsequently pay a vendor or customer in relation to services.
-SAs are issued to vendors established in WRAPS and RHW and must be issued no later than the date that goods are ordered or that service begins.
-All goods and services purchased with VR funds must be appropriate and necessary to support the customer’s IPE or to provide relevant Pre-ETS to a potentially eligible customer.
-The VR Counselor must consider the following factors when authorizing the purchase of a good or service:
+Service Authorizations: SAs are the only mechanism to obligate funds for an approved good or service.
+SAs are issued to vendors established in WRAPS and RHW and must be issued prior to the date that goods are ordered or that service begins.
+All goods and services purchased with VR funds must be reasonable, appropriate and necessary to support the:

-Contribution to eligibility determination;

-Applicability to the customer’s plan;

-Cost, accessibility, type, and duration of the services;

-Customer's informed choice;

-Contract applicability (whether a contract is required for the goods or services, whether such a contract exists, and whether the contract life cycle covers the time period needed by the customer);

-Customer's satisfaction with the proposed services;

-Provider's compliance with the Americans with Disabilities Act;

-Qualifications of the service provider;

-Setting in which the services are provided;

-Provider's history of success with other customers;

-Best value;
+determination of eligibility;

+assessment and planning for the development of an IPE;

+goods and services documented on the IPE; and/or

+the provision of relevant Pre-ETS to a potentially eligible customer.

+The VR Counselor must consider the:

+best value purchasing;

-Use of comparable benefits; and
+use of comparable benefits;

-Any required customer participation in cost of services.
+required customer participation in cost;

+contract requirements;

+ability of the vendor to meet the customer’s needs;

+applicable vendor licensure, certification, credential or accreditation requirements; and

+customer’s informed choice when authorizing the purchase of a good or service.

-SAs must include all acquisition costs, such as shipping and handling, installation, training, item cost, etc. This ensures all costs are accounted for and obligated when an SA is issued.
-SAs may include extra line items to account for the total acquisition cost.
+SAs must include all costs associated with the purchase, such as shipping and handling, installation, training, item cost, etc. This ensures all costs are accounted for and obligated when an SA is issued.

-When TWC-VR staff are notified by the State Office that RHW is not available, VR Management or its designee will provide TWC-VR staff members with direction regarding the continuation of purchasing processes and procedures.
+When TWC-VR staff are notified by the State Office that RHW is not available, VR Management or its designee will provide TWC-VR staff members with direction regarding contingency purchasing processes and procedures.

 After-the-Fact Authorizations: When an SA is not issued prior to the service occurring or the date the good was ordered, it is an after-the-fact (ATF) SA.
 The two types of ATF SAs are as follows:

-Backdated ATF SA: When services occur but an SA was not authorized prior to an authorization, this may result in a backdated ATF SA.
-All backdated SAs are subject to consideration as a policy violation.
+ATF Backdated SA: Services occurring without an SA to authorize them are a violation of policy.
+An ATF Backdated SA must be issued to pay for those services – if the services were VR appropriate and are included in the customer’s plan.

-ATF Replacement SA: When the specifications in an SA change during the delivery of services, a replacement SA must be issued within five calendar days of the day on which the original SA was canceled or closed.
-The new SA should be issued before the old SA is canceled or closed.
+ATF Replacement SA: When an SA needs to be changed during the delivery of services and the extent of those changes does not allow the existing SA to be properly updated in RHW, a replacement SA must be issued.
+The replacement SA must be issued within five calendar days of the day on which the original SA was canceled or closed.

-When an ATF Replacement SA is not issued within five calendar days of the cancellation or closing of the original SA, it is processed and approved as a backdated SA.
+When an ATF Replacement SA is not issued within five calendar days of the cancellation or closing of the original SA, it must be processed and approved as a ATF backdated SA instead.

 Vendor Agreement Mechanisms: Goods and services can be purchased for customers from a variety of community rehabilitation programs and vendors, including contracted providers, non-contracted providers, and medical service providers.